marklogic-community/marklogicworkflow/documentation/WEEDS.md

 ## Advanced features

-These features are out of scope for MarkLogic Workflow V1.0.
+These features may be implemented once the basics are done.

 ### Implementing forking and synchronising